adi0709/Boost-Casino-Cypress/README.md

   multiple-cucumber-html-reporter to provide a detailed view of the test results.
 - `support/settingsCookie.js`: This file handles cookies and consent for testing, ensuring that tests are compliant with cookie consent requirements.

-## Continuous Integration with GitHub Actions

-The workflow defined in `.github/workflows/test.yml` will:

-- Trigger on `push` events to the repository.
-- Set up Node.js and install dependencies.
-- Run the Cypress tests using `npm run cy:testReport`.
-- Upload the generated HTML report as an artifact.